 (1) The “Phi” phenomenon.
 That refers to the observation that we can perceive continuous movement although only a sequence of static images is presented, this is also known as “apparent motion”.
 Max Wertheimer (1912) called it “phi” because he studied circular motion where the angle phi parameterised the step size.
 The phi phenomenon is the basis of all movie and TV technology.

+The entire thing up there looks very complicated, I added some settings on request of Daniel Dennet.
 I myself am quite uncertain what I see here.